 Howard and Kristen understand

-–Asheville area offers so much to see and do that it can be a bit overwhelming.
+–Asheville area offers so much to see and do that it can be a bit overwhelming

-And so the good-natured innkeepers of the Dry Ridge Inn are happy to point you in whatever directions you’d like, while sneaking in a few good words for their own interesting little town, Weaverville.
+And so the good-natured innkeepers of the Dry Ridge Inn Asheville Bed & Breakfast are happy to point you in whatever directions you’d like, while sneaking in a few good words for their own interesting little town, Weavervile.

 How do you get to the Biltmore House?

-It’s a quick ten minutes down the road, in Asheville.
+It’s a quick ten minutes from the Dry Ridge Inn Asheville Bed & Breakfast in Asheville.